spacedriveapp/spacedrive/docs/developers/architecture/key-manager.md

 We chose `DashMap` for the key manager, as opposed to the standard `HashMap`. `DashMap` provides us with much better performance than alternatives, while also offering concurrency.
 It aims to be a direct replacement for `RwLock<HashMap<K, V, S>>`, and it fits our needs perfectly.

 The key manager also stores the UUID for the default key, and the *hashed* master password.
 This allows us to near-instantly decrypt stored keys (although mounting still takes a while, depending on the parameters chosen).

+## RNGs

+Throughout every cryptographic function within Spacedrive that requires cryptographically-secure random values, we use the system's entropy along with `ChaCha20Rng`.
+More information on this RNG can be found [here](https://rust-random.github.io/rand/rand_chacha/struct.ChaCha20Rng.html).

+This is used for nonce, salt and master key generation to ensure none of these values are predictable to an attacker.

+## Key Encryption

+Key encryption makes use of an LE31 STREAM construction.
+This means that the last 4 bytes of the nonce consist of a 31 bit little-endian counter, and a 1 bit "last block" flag, totalling 4 bytes.
+The nonce (n) is still the correct size for the AEAD, but we only have to generate (n - 4) due to the counter.

+Each key has two completely randomly generated nonces, which are used to encrypt both the master key (different from the master password) and the key itself.

+The hashed master password (the one provided by the user), is used to encrypt a master key (32-bytes generated with a CSPRNG).
+This master key is used to encrypt your plaintext key.
+We took this approach so keys themselves are encrypted with the highest possible entropy, and we can add support for changing the master password in the future.

 ## Available Configuration